Jonathas-Conceicao/Compilers/README.md

 ### Class 2
 - Exercise
-	1. Make a lexic analiser for Lugosi using flex
+	1. [ ] Make a lexic analiser for Lugosi using flex
+	2. [ ] Make some correct and incorrect Lugosi examples